SmashedFrenzy16/SmashedFrenzy16/README.md

 ### Other things about me

 - 🔭 I’m currently working on open source projects coded in languages such as Python, HTML and C++.
-I am also starting JavaScript, have also made some Shell scripts, created engaging TeX reports and I have made some interesting charts in R!
+I am also starting JavaScript + C++, have also made some Shell scripts, created engaging TeX reports and I have made some interesting charts in R!
 - 🌱 I’m currently learning C++ and JavaScript.
 - ✨ I’m looking for the best Python opportunities on Github, as well as contributing to common Github projects.
 - 🤔 I’m looking for help with advanced GitHub and advanced Python features as well as beginner and intermediate JavaScript.